 Children with ALL have an excess number of lymphocytes in their blood.
 These lymphocytes are abnormal and cannot help the body to defend against infections.

-Acute means that that the cancer comes on quickly and, if left untreated, progress quickly, Lymphoblastic refers to the presence of large numbers of lymphoblasts which are immature white blood cells.
+Acute means that the blood cancer comes on quickly and, if not treated, will progress quickly.
+Lymphoblastic refers to the presence of large number of lymphoblasts which are immature white blood cells (lymphocytes).